NVIDIA/earth2studio/docs/install/index.md

 # For Developers

-For developers, use an edittable install of Earth-2 Studio with the `dev` option:
+For developers, use an edittable install of Earth2Studio with the `dev` option:

 ```bash
 git clone https://github.com/NVIDIA/earth2studio.git